mackoj/swift-structured-queries/README.md

 ## Overview

-This library provides a suite of tools that empower you to write safe, expressive, composable SQL with Swift.
+Structured Queries provides a suite of tools that empower you to write safe, expressive, composable SQL with Swift.
 By simply attaching a macro to types that represent your database schema:

 ```swift
 @Table